-Subscribed capital and adjustments to contributions
+Subscribed capital stock and adjustments to contributions

-Consists of the shareholders' contributions represented by shares and includes the outstanding shares at face value net of treasury shares mentioned in the following paragraph "Treasury shares" and "Adjustment to treasury shares".
-The subscribed capital account has remained at its historical value and the adjustment required by previous Argentine GAAP to state this account in constant Argentine pesos is disclosed in the "Adjustments to contributions" account.
+Consists of the shareholders' contributions represented by shares and includes the outstanding shares at face value net of treasury shares mentioned in the following paragraph "Treasury shares and adjustment to treasury shares".
+The subscribed capital account has remained at its historical value and the adjustment required previous Argentine GAAP to state this account in constant Argentine pesos is disclosed in the "Adjustments to contributions" account.

-The adjustment to contributions cannot be distributed in cash or in kind, but is allowed its capitalization by the issuance of shares.
+The adjustment to contributions cannot be distributed in cash or in kind, but is allowed its capitalization by issuing shares.
 Also, this item may be used to compensate accumulated losses, considering the absorption order stated in the paragraph "Retained earnings".